DataShades/ckanext-files/README.md

 ### Migration for group/organization images

+Note: internally, groups and organizations are the same entity, so this workflow describes both of them.

 First of all, you need a configured storage that supports public links.
 As all group/organization images are stored inside local filesystem, you can use `files:public_fs` storage adapter.